-The facts surrounding diabetes are shocking, but relying on scare tactics to engage those at risk for diabetes or living with the condition rarely translate into meaningful change — marketing diabetes awareness tactfully and compassionately can help target and engage this demographic.
+The facts surrounding diabetes are shocking, but relying on scare tactics to engage those at risk for diabetes or living with the condition rarely translate into meaningful change—marketing for diabetes service line campaigns can be done tactfully and compassionately while helping target and engage this demographic.

 Look up any diabetes information site, and you’ll be met with alarming statistics such as:

 - More than 120 million Americans are living with diabetes or prediabetes.

 - Diabetes is one of the leading causes of disability in the United States.

 - Nearly 80,000 people die from diabetes each year—more than breast cancer and AIDS combined.

 - The World Health Organization diabetes fact sheet says that “Diabetes is a major cause of blindness, kidney failure, heart attacks, strokes, and lower limb amputation” and predicts that diabetes will be the seventh-leading cause of death by 2030.

 - “Marketing to Diabetics” writer Michael Donohoe recommends focusing on diabetes as an “epidemic” and a “death sentence.”